a) Business propositions

 The business propositions pretending to be made on behalf of Shell Group companies come in different guises, but generally solicit the help of the recipients in transferring huge sums of money in foreign currency.
 The people initiating these propositions claim the sums involved are for instance entitlements in respect of deceased relations, or monies accruing from excess crude oil sales, or have been forgotten in some dormant account.
 Sometimes they also propose to award huge value contracts to the recipients of such mails.

 b) Recruitment scams

-The job offers come from organizations falsely pretending to recruit on behalf of Shell South Africa or by people claiming to work for, or be affiliated to, a Shell South Africa.
-These propositions notify individuals that their qualifications were found suitable to work as an employee (local or expatriate) for Shell Group Companies and solicit the transfer of significant sums of money to pay for work permits, insurance policies, etc.
+The job offers come from organizations falsely pretending to recruit on behalf of Shell Group companies or by people claiming to work for, or be affiliated to, a Shell Group company.
+These propositions notify individuals that their qualifications were found suitable to work as an employee (local or expatriate) for a Shell Group company and solicit the transfer of significant sums of money to pay for work permits, insurance policies, etc.

-Please note that Shell South Africa (nor any of the organisations that recruit on our behalf) never ask for any money or payments from applicants, at any point in the recruitment process.
-All individuals who are successful in gaining an offer of employment from a Shell South Africa, whether directly or indirectly are always required to go through a formal recruitment process.
+Please note that Shell Group companies (nor any of the organisations that recruit on our behalf) never ask for any money or payments from applicants, at any point in the recruitment process.
+All individuals who are successful in gaining an offer of employment from a Shell Group company, whether directly or indirectly, are always required to go through a formal recruitment process.
 All communications should originate from a verifiable Shell e-mail address and not from an Internet e-mail address e.g.: hotmail, yahoo etc.

 c) Prize awards and grants